tidepool-org/blip/docs/FeatureOverview.md

 - timezone for display
 - current datetime location

-Three of these are not yet user-configurable, although we plan to surface them soon in a user display preferences page and then persist them to Tidepool's servers as part of the data stored for each user.
-These are:
+The blood glucose units and timezone for display are not yet user-configuarable[^a], although we plan to surface them soon in a user display preferences page and then persist them to Tidepool's servers as part of the data stored for each user.
+The defaults for these are:

-- blood glucose units = mg/dL but can be switched to mmol/L with `?units=mmoll` in a query parameter (as long as "Remember Me" is used on login)
+- blood glucose units = mg/dL
-- blood glucose target range[^a]:
-    + very low: < 60 mg/dL
-    + low: >= 60 mg/dL and < 80 mg/dL
-    + target: >= 80 mg/dL and < 180 mg/dL
-    + high: >= 180 mg/dL and < 300 mg/dL
-    + very high: >= 300 mg/dL
-- timezone for display = defaulted to timezone from most recent [upload metadata](http://developer.tidepool.io/data-model/device-data/types/upload.html 'Tidepool data model docs: upload') object in the PwD's data; this defaulting happens in [blip's processPatientData utility function](https://github.com/tidepool-org/blip/blob/master/app/core/utils.js#L224 'GitHub: blip app/core/utils.js')[^b], which is called from [`<PatientData/>`](https://github.com/tidepool-org/blip/blob/master/app/pages/patientdata/patientdata.js#L578 'GitHub: blip app/pages/patientdata/patientdata.js')
+- timezone for display = defaulted to timezone from most recent [upload metadata](http://developer.tidepool.io/data-model/device-data/types/upload.html 'Tidepool data model docs: upload') object in the PwD's data; this defaulting happens in [blip's processPatientData utility function](https://github.com/tidepool-org/blip/blob/master/app/core/utils.js#L224 'GitHub: blip app/core/utils.js')[^c], which is called from [`<PatientData/>`](https://github.com/tidepool-org/blip/blob/master/app/pages/patientdata/patientdata.js#L578 'GitHub: blip app/pages/patientdata/patientdata.js')

+The target-related fields in the blood glucose target range, however, *are* configurable at /patient/:id/profile in blip.
+The entire specification for blood glucose thresholds and target range consists of four things, with the following defaults[^b]:
+    + very low threshold: < 55 mg/dL
+    + lower bound of target range: >= 70 mg/dL
+    + upper bound of target range: <= 180 mg/dL
+    + very high threshold: > 300 mg/dL

 Aside from these three things, the remaining state—the current PwD's data and the current datetime location—is all ephemeral, relevant only to the current *patient data viewing session*.